getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/index.md

 ---
-title: Introduce Sentry SDK to your Backend Code
+title: Backend Error Monitoring
-sidebar_order: 0
+sidebar_order: 1
 ---

 In this tutorial you will import the backend app source code into your local development environment, add the Sentry SDK and initialize it. **Please** view the [frontend guide](https://docs.sentry.io/guides/integrate-frontend/create-new-project/) to learn more about how to create a project and alert rules.